quarto-dev/quarto-actions/publish/README.md

 1. Add the GitHub Actions workflow to your project.
 (Use [quarto-publish-example.yml](https://github.com/quarto-dev/quarto-actions/blob/main/examples/quarto-publish-example.yml) as an example).

+2. Head over to your repository on GitHub.
+Under Settings > Pages > Build and deployment, under source, ensure **Deploy from a branch** is selected.
+Under the branch option, select the root of the gh-pages branch.

-2. Run `quarto publish gh-pages` locally, once.
+3. Run `quarto publish gh-pages` locally, once.
 Quarto needs to configure the repository for publishing through GitHub Actions.
 To do this, run `quarto publish gh-pages` locally.

-3. Configure action to use gh-pages:
+4. Configure action to use gh-pages:

    ```yaml
    - name: Publish to GitHub Pages (and render)